ices-taf/2021_ETC_fish-distribution-indicator/README.md

 ## Notes

   - revised values for SP-NORTH in 2017, more species added

   - revised values for SP-PORC in 2011-2013 and 2015, more species added

+  - Hadley SST data not updated for 2019